gravitational/teleport/docs/testplan.md

 * [ ] Perform trusted clusters, Web and SSH sanity check with all teleport components deployed in FIPS mode.

+### ACME

+- [ ] Teleport can fetch TLS certificate automatically using ACME protocol.

 ### Migrations

 * [ ] Migrate trusted clusters from 2.4.0 to 2.5.0